vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/jAti-varNa-practice/v4/oppression-myth.md

 ## Theoretical implausibility
 This is ridiculous.
 3% brAhmins (in southern states) managed to deny education to 90% shUdra-s (who were locally influential in statecraft and economy to the extant of being rulers).
 Why?
 Are they such waste-bodies that they couldn't educate themselves, or have their own teachers or whatever?
 To top it off, they - supposedly out of their 1k year stupidity -patronized and cared for these very brAhmaNa-s.
 All this theoretical implausibility is apart from the historically well-attested facts, of course.

+## Records
+[Literary references](../articles/satya-sharmA/v4_in_literature), and ephigraphia provide early records of cultured shUdra-s in harmony with the rest of society.

+- Colonial records from Bengal, UP and Panjab [show](/sanskrit/meta/misconceptions/Sanskrit_Phobia/articles/pop-education-colonial-records/) plenty of shUdra-s learning sanskrit.
+- Dharampal's The Beautiful Tree: Indigenous Indian Education in the Eighteenth Century (1983)

 ## Fake victimhood narrative
 From what I can gather, traditionally landholding, rich shUdra-s with every opportunity to advance themselves educationally or otherwise, now cynically adopt some bizarre victimhood narrative as OBC-s, while making brAhmaNa-s the scapegoats and in fact oppressing "dalits" in order to perpetuate their socio-economic status from British times.
 It's very cynical, and apparent, especially in TN.